hughbien/boutique/README.md

 Description
 ===========

-Boutique is a Sinatra app for selling digital goods and running drip mailing lists.
+Boutique is a Sinatra app for selling digital goods and drip email campaigns.

 Installation
 ============